Electrical Engineering Technology Associate Degree

 What Is the Job Market Like?

-According to the U.S. Bureau of Labor Statistics (BLS), electrical engineering technicians earned a median annual salary of $56,040 as of May 2010 (www.bls.gov).
-The highest-paid professionals in this field earned $81,290 or more, while the lowest-paid earned $34,070 or less.
-The top-paying industries for electrical engineering technicians were the federal government, oil and gas extraction companies, natural gas distribution and mining.
-Additionally, the BLS reported that electrical engineering technician jobs are expected to decline two percent between 2008 and 2018, which is slower than average.
+According to the U.S. Bureau of Labor Statistics (BLS), electrical engineering technicians earned a mean annual wage of $60,330 as of May 2014 (www.bls.gov).
+The highest-paid professionals in this field earned $87,840 or more, while the lowest-paid earned $35,880 or less.
+The top-paying industries for electrical engineering technicians were newspaper publishers, the federal government, oil and gas extraction companies, natural gas distribution and petroleum and coal products manufacturing.
+Additionally, the BLS reported that electrical engineering technician jobs are expected to decline two percent between 2014 and 2024.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: